VaibhavPo/Trafic--Monitoring-System/ReadMe.md

    - Download the JSON file from Firebase Console.
    - Place it in the project directory.
    - Update in `Setfirebase.py` with the filename.

+> “Smart roads lead to smoother journeys – not just physically, but spiritually.”